Float07/evolutionary-traveling-salesman/README.md

 The ordering of the best and the creation of new individuals repeats untill we get the selected number of generations.

+### Implementation

+The implementation of the evolutionary algorithm was made in C and the source code is located in [lib/src](lib/src).
+Ctypes is used so we can import this C library into Python to easily treat and show the data.

+The `evo_salesman.py` module exports several wrapper functions to the C library, allowing for high-level access without worrying with low-level details.
+For more information on how to use it read the [documentation](lib/docs.md) or see our experiments in the [Jupyter Notebook](notebook.ipynb).

 ## Setup
   This section explain what you need to do to properly run the project.
 It's assumed you are using Linux, and it's not guaranteed this project will properly run in other operating systems.